 One of my favorite constellations, little squarish Corvus the Crow, can be found in the south after sunset at this time of year.
-It’s not far from the bright star Spica – and, in 2013, the golden planet Saturn.
+It’s not far from the bright star Spica – and, in 2014, the red planet Mars.
 Learn more about how to find Spica and Saturn here.

-Once you find Spica and Saturn in sring 2013, you’ll recognize the constellation Corvus.
+Once you find Spica and Mars in spring 2014, you’ll recognize the constellation Corvus.
 It’s always near the star Spica on the sky’s dome.
 It’s recognizable for its compact, boxy shape.

 Corvus is an easy constellation to pick out in the sky.
 In Greek mythology, Corvus was seen as the cupbearer to Apollo, god of the sun.
 In ancient Israel, Corvus wasn’t a crow.
 Instead, it was seen as a raven.
 In China, this grouping of stars had more distinction as an Imperial Chariot, riding on the wind.